skyfox69/jsapi/README.md

 are passed as an instance of the operation's model class to the block.

 This method implicitly renders the JSON representation of the object returned by the block.
+This can be a hash or an object providing corresponding methods for all properties of the response.

 ```ruby
 api_operation('foo', status: 200) do |api_params|